 Type of withdrawal Reason for withdrawal How to request/documentation required Purchase of your primary residence.
 A signed copy of a purchase and sale agreement.
 If you need the withdrawal to cover closing costs, you must also provide a Loan Estimate (an estimate of the charges that you will be required to pay on the closing of your loan) from a lender.
 Payment for Post- secondary education for you or your spouse or dependents for the next 12 months.
 A copy of tuition bill(s) from the Bursar's office showing all credits (e.g., scholarships, financial aid, student loans, etc.) and other school-related expenses.
 Need to prevent eviction from or foreclosure on your principal residence.
+A copy of the eviction or foreclosure notice, or a letter from your landlord.
+The notice or letter must state the amount that you owe.
+A notice to collect unpaid taxes will only qualify if you have documentation of the local tax authority threatening to commence a foreclosure proceeding on your property.
 Payment for burial or funeral expenses for deceased parent, spouse, child, or dependent.
 A copy of the death certificate and mortuary bill.
 Payment of expenses for the repair of damage to your principal residence caused by fire, storm or other casualty.
 A copy of the repair bill, estimate or signed work order for the repair, or a copy of IRS Form 4684.

 Type of withdrawal Reason for withdrawal How to request/documentation required Payment of expenses or other losses (including loss of income) incurred by you on account of a disaster declared by the Federal Emergency Management Agency (FEMA), provided that your principal residence or principal place of employment was located in an area designated by FEMA for individual assistance with respect to the disaster.
-You will be required to complete a FEMA Disaster Certification in the Financial Hardship Withdrawal Form.